jinghuazhao/FM-pipeline/README.md

 The measure of evidence is typically (log10) Bayes factor (BF) and associate SNP probability in the causal set.

-Information on whole-genome analysis, which could be used to set up the regions, are described at the repository's [wiki page](https://github.com/jinghuazhao/FM-pipeline/wiki).
+Information on whole-genome analysis, which could be used to set up the regions, are described at the [wiki page](https://github.com/jinghuazhao/FM-pipeline/wiki).
+Clumping using PLINK is also included analogous to those used in depict (e.g. description in [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline)).

 ## INSTALLATION